BetterThanTomorrow/calva/docs/readthedocs/source/luminus.md

 # How to Use Calva with Luminus

 [Luminus](https://luminusweb.com) is a powerful and versitle Leiningen template for creating web development projects.
 It comes with built in configuration for making it easy to use Calva as your Clojure(Script) editor.
-Here are the steps involved.

-## Server Only

-The workflow here is really just: Jack-in and start hacking.
-The first time it involves these steps, however:

-0. If you haven't created the project yet, create a new server only Luminus project.
-For a all-defaults setup it is like so:
-    ```sh
-    $ lein new luminus my-luminus-server
-    ```
-0. This creates the folder `my-luminus-server`.
-Open it in VS Code:
-    ```sh
-    $ code my-luminus-server
-    ```
-0. Use the Calva command **Start a Project REPL and Connect (aka Jack-in)**: `ctrl+alt+c ctrl+alt+j` and wait for the **Calva says** output to say `Jack-in done.`
-0. Open [http://0.0.0.0:3000](http://0.0.0.0:3000) in your web browser and start hacking.
+<iframe width="560" height="315" src="https://www.youtube.com/embed/0zaGtbc-5oc" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+---

 ## Server + shadow-cljs